Building a 21st Century Port

 Coronado was established in the 1880s on a peninsula that extends into San Diego Bay.
 The Port of San Diego oversees the Coronado Ferry Landing with its thriving shops and restaurants.
 At Coronado Tidelands Park, the Port installed a special playground demonstrating the concept of "universal design" for people with disabilities.
-The City of Coronado and the Port recently partnered on $1.2 million in improvements to the Glorietta Bay Boat Launch, which has operated continuously for over 40 years.
+The City of Coronado and the Port partnered on $1.2 million in improvements to the Glorietta Bay Boat Launch, which has operated continuously for over 40 years.
 A remodeled dock now accommodates boats, kayaks, paddleboards and rowing sculls.

 Imperial BeachImperial Beach

 Imperial Beach is the most southwesterly city in the continental U.S., flanked by the Pacific Ocean and South San Diego Bay.
 This classic Southern California town is nestled between miles of oceanfront beaches and wetlands teeming with wildlife.
 Since the late 1990s, the Port of San Diego invested more than $15 million in capital improvements, contributing to a vibrant downtown with the development of Portwood Pier Plaza.
 The plaza is anchored by the iconic Imperial Beach Pier, a combined lifeguard tower/sheriff's substation, and a park.
 An undeveloped, Port-owned parcel known as Pond 20 is within City of San Diego jurisdiction but located at the entrance of Imperial Beach.

 National CityNational City